phamle21/swap-calculator/README.md

   Simplifies data access and allows easy mocking in tests.

 - **`SwapRateRepository.php`**
-  Provides access to swap rate sources or `currency_pairs` data.
+  Responsible for retrieving swap rates (long/short) for each currency pair.
-  Encapsulates rate-fetching logic to decouple from the service layer.
+  Provides a unified interface for the service layer to access rate data from the database or external sources.

 ---